fastapi/typer/docs/tutorial/first-steps.md

 </div>

 !!! tip
-    You should document the *CLI arguments* in the docstring.

-    There is another place to document the *CLI options* that will show up next to them in the help text as with `--install-completion` or `--help`, you will learn that later in the tutorial.
+    There is another place to document the specific *CLI options* and *CLI arguments* that will show up next to them in the help text as with `--install-completion` or `--help`, you will learn that later in the tutorial.

-    But *CLI arguments* are normally used for the most necessary things, so you should document them here in the *docstring*.

 ## Arguments, options, parameters, optional, required